 This course covers key principles, theories, and applications of Dialectical Behavior Therapy (DBT).
 DBT is designed to assist clients in establishing emotion regulation, interpersonal effectiveness, distress tolerance and mindfulness skills.
 This course will explore DBT's theoretical basis and provide an overview of DBT skills and how to integrate them into practice.

 COURSE SCHEDULE

-Please see the following two pages for the tentative Full-Time and Part-Time class schedule.
+Please see the following page for the tentative Full-Time class schedule.